MelchiorDahrk/Expedition32/readme.md

 ## Getting Started

-Talk to anyone about Latest Rumors.
+Talk to a member of the Morag Tong or Temple about Latest Rumors.

 ## Requirements

-OAAB\_Data version 2.5.0 or later.
+OAAB_Data version 2.5.0 or later.
-Tamriel\_Data version 25.0 or later.
+Tamriel_Data version 25.0 or later.

 ## Compatibility